adiyoss/Chroma/README.md

 Copyright (C) Adiyoss (2016)

-A pitch and chroma implementation in Java
+A pitch and chroma implementation in written Java

 The implementation is based on http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/

 # Usage